tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-sap-charm/overview.md

 # SAP ChaRM - Overview

 - Plug-in sync SAP Normal Changes in SAP’s Change Request Management with Jira issues
-- Fetch all Jira issues using the provided JQL Query , for each Jira issue plug-in checks whether Charm ID is already there or not .
-If not , it creates a Charm ID for each issue
+- Fetch all Jira issues using the provided JQL Query, for each Jira issue plug-in checks whether Charm ID is already there or not.
+If not, it creates a Charm ID for each issue
-- In user input , user specifies Custom field name in Jira where they have stored Transport ID
+- In user input, user specifies Custom field name in Jira where they have stored Transport ID
-- If Transport ID is not there , then in SAP status changes to “In Development” using the Charm ID
+- If Transport ID is not there, then in SAP status changes to “In Development” using the Charm ID
 - Jira status and UrbanCode Velocity’s VSM status changes as the SAP Charm ID’s status changes
 - Charm ID and Transport ID will be shown as “labels” in UrbanCode Velocity
 - Plug-in will sync in every 5 min